psenger/Best-Practices-For-Rest-API/README.md

 ## Standards and Consistency

-Keep your services designed to serve **Resources** otherwise you risk the chances that your Service will become a remote procedure call.
+Keep your services designed to serve **Resources** otherwise you risk the chances that your Services will become a remote procedure call.
 REST is Representational State Transfer, not RPC or Remote Procedure Call.

 ### Naming convention